trinsic-id/v2-sdk/docs/reference/services/provider-service.md

 The Provider Service enables the creation and management of ecosystems and webhooks.

-!!! warning "Named / Production Ecosystems"
+!!! warning "Named vs Anonymous ecosystems"
-    During the beta period, anyone may create an ecosystem with any name.
-As we move toward general availability of the platform, we will restrict the creation of named / production ecosystems.
+    There are two types of ecosystems: *named* and *anonymous*.

-    Once this shift occurs, named ecosystems (suitable for production) will be created for you by Trinsic as part of your onboarding process.
+    Named ecosystems are suitable for production, and will be prepared for you by Trinsic during onboarding.

-    Ecosystems with auto-generated names may be created by anyone for testing purposes, but these **may not** be used in production -- doing so is an unauthorized use of Trinsic's platform.
+    Anonymous ecosystems have auto-generated names (such as `eager-elephant-94jkn5h`), and may be created by anyone at any time.

+    Using an anonymous ecosystem for purposes other than prototyping and testing is considered an unauthorized use of Trinsic's platform.

 ---

 ## Create Ecosystem

 Creates a new ecosystem, along with a root controlling account.

+If `name` is left empty, an anonymous ecosystem will be created.

 {{proto_sample_start()}}
     === "Trinsic CLI"